jayshah19949596/Behavioral-Cloning-For-Self-Driving-Car/writeup_template.md

 - This was a game changer for me
 - Somehow my model even after collecting the data was not performing good
-- The model did drive with in the track but when ever there was a turn, it did not change the stirring angle
+- The model did drive with in the track but when ever there was a turn, it did not change the steering angle
-- I saw the csv file and found that most of the stirring angel data is 0 degree
+- I saw the csv file and found that most of the steering angel data is 0 degree
 - This is because the training track does not have much sharp turns
 - Because of this somehow I felt that the training is biased
 - We have told the network for most of the data to keep strring angel to 0